JL-J/splitr_app/README.md

-# Splitr - split the bill... not your friendships
+# Splitr - split the tasks... not your friendships

+Big tasks often require division of labour.
+A lack of organisation can cause total chaos.
+Splitr is a simple way to split up tasks between a group of friends, in preparation for an event.

 ## Getting started
-To get run a simulation of Splitr on your computer you'll need to download Xcode (Iphone simulator) and/or Android Studio (Android emulator).
+To get run a simulation of Splitr on your computer you'll need to download Xcode (iPhone simulator) and/or Android Studio (Android emulator).
 Please note this may take a few minutes.

 Once you've downloaded one or both programs, clone this repo and run the following command:
 `npm install`

-For the Iphone simulator, open the `ios` folder of this program in Xcode and press the "play" button.
+For the iPhone simulator, open the `ios` folder of this program in Xcode and press the "play" button.

-For the android simulator, run the following commands in two seperate terminals:
+For the Android simulator, run the following commands in two separate terminals:
 `npm start`
 `react-native run-android`